The geometry of $C^{1,\alpha}$ flat isometric immersions: Preliminaries: Developable mappings

 \begin{remark} Local regularity assumptions are sufficient in the assumptions of Theorems \ref{iso23} and \ref{mp23dvp} because of the equivalence of global and local developability as formulated above. \end{remark}

 \begin{remark} The continuity of $f$ is necessary for the implications ${\rm (a)} \Rightarrow {\rm (b), (c)}$ in Proposition \ref{loc=glo} as the following example demonstrates.
 The function satisfies condition (a) but not (b) or (c).
-Also, the following example shows the necessity of the distinction between the points in the local constancy regions from other points in condition (a): In other words, a global formulation of condition (b) is not a statement equivalent to (b): The continous function $f_2$ satisfies conditions (a) and (b), but there are $x\in B^1$ for which $f$ cannot be constant on the intersection $L\cap B^1$ for any line $L$. \end{remark}
+Also, the geometric configuration of the level sets of $f$ in \cite[Figure 1]{Pak} shows the necessity of the distinction between the points in the local constancy regions from other points in condition (a).
+In other words, a global formulation of condition (b) is not a statement equivalent to (b): A continuous function on a convex domain $\Omega$ can satisfy conditions (a) and (b) while there are points $x\in\Omega$ such that for no line $L$ containing $x$ the function is constant on the intersection $L\cap \Omega$. \end{remark}

 \begin{remark} In the recent literature on similar problems, global (and hence inequivalent) versions of condition (b) are formulated as \lq \lq developability of $f$'' in \cite[Definition 2.29]{Ki-hab} and \lq \lq $\Omega$-developability of $f$ on $\Omega$" in \cite[Section 3.1]{Ho1}.
 On the other hand condition (a) appears in the statement of \cite[Theorem II]{Pak}, and then in \cite{MuPa} as the \lq \lq condition (L)".
 It is also equivalent to $f$ being \lq \lq countably developable" according to \cite[Definition 1]{Ho1} and \cite{Ho2}.
 (Note that \cite[Assumption (24)]{Ho1} is redundant for continuous $f$; see Lemma \ref{dirunq}).
 Finally, it is condition (c) that is stated as the property of the gradients (with empty-interior images) of $C^1$ mappings in the main result of \cite{Kor, Kor2}.
 (This local result was an ingredient of the proof of Theorem \ref{mp23dvp} in \cite{lepamonge}).
 Generalizations of (a) to weaker regularity or higher dimensional settings can be found in \cite{VWKG, J2010, JP}. \end{remark}